zivileja/Baigiamasis_darbas/README.md

 Description
-TrustyTails is a web application that provides pet services, allowing users to reserve time for their pets and choose from a variety of pet services offered.
+TrustyTails is a web application that provides pet services, allowing users to reserve time for their pets and choose from various pet services.
 Users can create an account, view available services, and make reservations for their pets.

 Table of Contents
 Installation